jacquessham/SalesAnalytics/USSupermarket/Readme.md

 After looking at the customer data set, I would like to learn more about the relationship between customers and spending score.
 In this phase, we will raise questions about the business and answer the questions by conducting A/B testing.
 Please find the findings and result in the [A/B testing folder](Abtesting).
 The folder includes the python code which conduct A/B testing and result in text files.

 ## Interpret the Spending Effects on Profit
-Coming Soon
+The supermarket chain provides a data set on spending and profit of the each store located.
+We would like to interpret how the spendings have an effect on profit of each store.
+Please find more detail and interpretation in the [Interpretation folder](Interpretation).

+## Build a Dashboard on Supermarket Chain Customer Demographic
+We have built a dashboard for management to look at the customer demographic effectively.
+Please find more detail and the dashboard screenshot in the [Customer Dashboard folder](CustomerDashboard).

 ## Predict what Customers Purchase
-Coming Soon

-## Build a Dashboard on Supermarket Chain Finance and Customers
 Coming Soon

 ## Report